benste/GraphRAGZen/docs/source/graphzen_ideology/index.rst

             parameter_2: bool = True,
         )

-1. The first *n* inputs are always data as expected from a data-pipeline (loaded documents, LLM instance, extracted graph, etc.)
+#.
+The first *n* inputs are always data as expected from a data-pipeline (loaded documents, LLM instance, extracted graph, etc.).

-2. The later inputs are always parameters.
+#.
+The later inputs are always parameters.
 These are the parameters that determing how the function operates.

-3. The parameters all sane default values (if possible, e.g. raw_documents_path cannot have a default)
+#.
+The parameters have sane default values (if possible, e.g. raw_documents_path cannot have a default)

 Modularity
 ------------
 Modularity is achieved by adhering to the following rules

-1. Functions should not presume a specific use-case.
+- Functions should not presume a specific use-case.

 e.g. there is no **load_documents** function that presumes documents are in text format, rather there is a **load_text_documents** function.

-2. Any interaction with backends (LLM, Embedding Model, Vector Database, etc.) goes through an AbstractBaseClass.
+- Any interaction with backends (LLM, Embedding Model, Vector Database, etc.) goes through an AbstractBaseClass.
 This way any backend not supported out of the box can be easily implemented by inheriting from the relevant AbstractBaseClass and writing custrom versions of the abstracmethods.

 Intuitive